 We look for a relevant degree in cyber systems, software or information security, engineering or computer science.
-As an Associate in Security, you’ll need to have or be expecting a minimum 2:1 bachelor’s degree (achieved or predicted).
+As an Associate in Security, you’ll need to have or be expecting a bachelor’s degree.
 We look for either a STEM degree (science, technology, engineering, maths) with information security subjects or relevant work experience, such as an internship.
 You’ll be a ‘people person’, well-rounded and happy to take on new challenges.
 Flexibility is important, as you’ll be joining a versatile industry.
 You’ll need the ability to work with different teams but also independently, across the UK and sometimes Europe.
 You should expect to be taken out of your comfort zone and discover something new all the time – so a can-do attitude and a willingness to learn will be key.

 WHERE WILL I BE BASED?

 At Accenture, we believe in empowering each and every identity.
 Because when we do, we start to build the truly diverse and inclusive world in which we all want to live.
 That’s why we’ve launched our Empowering Futures series.
 This series includes three different initiatives aimed at encouraging Female, Black Heritage and Social Mobility candidates to discover Accenture and what we have to offer.

 It’s our commitment to equality.
 Our answer to inclusion and diversity.
 And our invitation to society to stand alongside us.Discover more

 Training & development

 You can expect comprehensive training which includes the possibility of individual self-study leading towards CISSP, CISM and ISO27001 lead auditor qualifications.